THENDO25/requirement-analysis/README.md

 * The system shall be accessible on desktop and mobile devices.
 * The system shall be available 24/7, with a maximum downtime of 1 hour per month.

+# Use Case Diagrams

+Use Case Diagrams are a type of Unified Modeling Language (UML) diagram that visualizes the interactions between users and the system.
+They help to:
+(1) Identify the system's functional requirements (2)Model the system's behavior
+(3)Communicate the system's functionality to stakeholders

+# Benefits of Use Case Diagrams

+(1)Improve understanding of the system's requirements (2)Enhance communication among stakeholders and developers (3)Identify potential issues and dependencies (4)Provide a foundation for system design and testing

+# Use Case Diagram for the Booking System

+Actors:
+* User
+* Administrator
+* Payment Gateway
+*
+Use Cases:
+* Search for available rooms
+* Book a room
+* Make payment
+* Manage room inventory
+* View booking history